Sustainable, Responsible and Impact Investing

 With investment comes power.
-Every financial decision you make is a reflection of your value system and directly impacts the world in a larger way.
+Every financial decision you make reflects your value system and directly impacts the world in a larger way.

 - Responsible – To be accountable for those decisions and outcomes within our power.

-SRI Investors rely upon three primary pillars to take action:
+SRI investors rely upon three primary pillars to guide their actions:

-I: Screening and Environmental, Social, Governance (ESG) Integration
+1. Screening and Environmental, Social, and Governance (ESG) Integration

-Some of the most common screened areas include:
+Some of the most commonly screened areas include:

 - Environmental Track Record and Sustainability